Bira/octopus-carnival/_posts/2023-07-11-underwater-dungeon-fantasy.md

 minutes of Swim time and costing 9 energy.
 A non-rechargeable item would cost
 $1350 per charge, a rechargeable one $2700 (plus $180 per charge to reload).

-A Walk Through Water item  with the same duration per charge would be a tad
+If Walk Through Water is allowed in the campaign, an item with the same duration per charge would be a tad cheaper: $910/$1820/$140.
-cheaper: $910/$1820/$140.
-If the GM allows the spell, that is.

 In any of these cases, the item is best used sparingly, in the same manner as the spell.
 You activate it when it's time for a big fight or a crucial skill